-At SoCal Pulmonologists and Intensivists Network of Sound Critical, Dr. Maged A. Tanios and his staff diagnoses and treats COPD and Emphysema out of their office in Long, Beach California.
+At SoCal Pulmonologists and Intensivists Network of Sound Physicians, Dr. Maged A. Tanios and his staff diagnoses and treats COPD and Emphysema out of their office in Long, Beach California.

 Chronic obstructive pulmonary disease, or COPD, is a condition that occurs when the lungs have become damaged in some way.
 The symptoms may not appear until the condition is extremely pronounced.
 Damage to the lungs can be caused by a variety of things including constant exposure to cigarette or other tobacco smoke, exposure to airborne contaminants, or other chronic upper respiratory conditions, like pneumonia or bronchitis.
 COPD can worsen over time, especially if the person continues to smoke or does not take the appropriate steps to protect their lungs from further damage.